AML Compliance Program: Step-By-Step Guide in 2023

 So, what makes this rule important?
 The CDD regulation poses the need for a risk-based approach, obliging businesses to conduct a comprehensive risk assessment to identify AML threats in specific jurisdictions.

-How to Stay AML Compliant?
+How to Maintain AML Compliance?

-As regulations change, companies are responsible for keeping their compliance program up-to-date.
 The risks of falling out of AML compliance can leave businesses with severe consequences.
 Fines range from $25,000 to $100,000 for failing to report a single suspicious transaction.

-Automated AML Software Can Help
+How Automated AML Software Can Help

 AML software helps stay compliant with AML regulations easier by enabling organizations to identify, analyze and report suspicious activity in real time.
 It’s an entirely automated tool designed to benefit businesses that want to stick to ever-evolving AML policies.

 iDenfy can help you gain this competitive advantage by digitizing AML processes, including identity verification and AML screening or ongoing monitoring.
 With the ability to choose the level of friction, you can customize your customer onboarding flow by automatically verifying and additionally screening risky users to comply with CDD rules.
-Simplify compliance without compromising on security or your conversions.
-Try iDenfy’s multi-functional ID verification and AML compliance software for free today.